Is AutoWLM the best choice for your Amazon Redshift cluster?

 As a reminder, Redshift’s Workload Manager allows you to define one or more queues for your clusters’ SQL queries, and to define the resources (e.g. memory) and rules (e.g. timeouts) that should apply to queries that run in those queues.
 The primary goals of the WLM are to allow you to maximize your query throughput and prioritize different types of workloads.

-Manual WLM Tuning
+When you should use Manual WLM Tuning

 Because cluster resources are finite, configuring your WLM always results in a tradeoff between cluster resources and query concurrency: the more concurrent queries you let run in a queue (slots), the fewer resources (like memory and cpu) each query can be given.
 Memory is by far the most precious resource to consider when tuning WLM.
 Queries that need more memory than they are allocated spill over to disk, causing huge slowdowns in performance not only for the query that went disk-based, but for the cluster as a whole (since long-running queries take up memory and a concurrency slot, and disk-based queries consume disk IO).
 AWS recommends keeping your % of disk-based queries to under 10%, but in practice most Redshift administrators can (and should) typically keep it much lower.